MCLG/Object-detection-ControlNet/README.md

 where the functions "create_model()", "load_state_dict()" are the same as in the ControlNet git with the sception that the STEERER dict are also loaded.

 ### Xformers package :
-An issue with trying the multi-GPU training is to initialize all models on the CPU and make sure no process is started i.e. no torch.cuda is called prior to launching `pl.fit()`.
+An issue with trying multi-GPU training is to initialize all models on the CPU and make sure no process is started i.e. no torch.cuda is called prior to launching `pl.fit()`.
 To solve this :
 *  Restrict `CUDA_VISIBLE_DEVICES` to all unused GPU and exclude `Device:0` completely as the background processes are running constantly which results in at least one to be present when calling `torch.cuda.list_active_processes()`.
 * Comment out the xformers import and set `XFORMERS_IS_AVAILBLE = False` in the files _ControlNetHome/ldm/modules/attention.py_ and _ControlNetHome/ldm/modules/diffusionmodules/model.py_.
 This package is being used to import the object `memory_efficient_attention()` from xformer.ops but is not used in the Class ojects that are being imported from the above mentioned files.
 It is during the import of xformers.ops that `torch.cuda.is_initialized() = True`.